Television licence: Albania

 The Albanian licence fee is 100 lekë per month, paid as part of the electricity bill.
-This makes up part of RTSH's funding: 58% comes directly from the government through taxes with the remainder from commercials and the licence fee.
+This makes up part of RTSH's funding: 58 per cent comes directly from the government through taxes with the remainder from commercials and the licence fee.

 Austria

 Under Austria's TV and Radio Licence Law (Fernseh- und Hörfunklizenzrecht), all operational broadcast reception equipment must be registered.
-The Gebühren Info Service is responsible for licence administration.
-It is a fully-owned subsidiary of the Austrian public broadcaster, (ORF) and an agency of the Federal Ministry of Finance.
-GIS's aim is to inform people about licensing, using a four-channel communication strategy consisting of:
+Since 1998, the Gebühren Info Service (GIS) has been responsible for licence administration.
+GIS was renamed ORF-Beitragsservice (OBS) in 2024.
+It is a fully owned subsidiary of the Austrian public broadcaster, (ORF) and an agency of the Federal Ministry of Finance.
+GIS aims to inform people about licensing, using a four-channel communication strategy consisting of: